doohee323/buildGoInAws/README.md

 username=ubuntu	 -> username for ssh access (ubuntu or ec2_user)
 pem_file=/Users/mac/.ssh/golang2.pem
-cmd_file=commands.json	-> predefined scripts which you want to run in the spot instances
+cmd_file=commands.json	-> predefined scripts which you want to run in the instances
 ```

 # Example for commands.json